 Turkey is a dynamic emerging market equipped with a network of developed infrastructure and a globally competitive work force.
 Its unique position at the crossroads of the world trade routes and its proximity to the developing energy producing regions in the Caspian and Central Asia are factors that further raise its potential for the coming years.

-Turkey's civilian labor force is 25,9 million people as of end of 2010 (was 24.3 million in 2004).
+Turkey's civilian labor force is 30,2 million people as of 2015 (was 24.3 million in 2004).
 Agricultural sector still employs around 1/3 of the labor force although share of agriculture in GNP is just above 10%.
-Nearly half of the employed are in the services sector and the ratio employed in the industrial sector is 18%.The unemployment rate of the country is around 9.4% by the end of 2012.
+Nearly half of the employed are in the services sector and the ratio employed in the industrial sector is 18%.The unemployment rate of the country is around 10% as of 2015.